elghemary/elghemary/README.md

 # 👋 Hey there!
 I'm Farah.
-This account document a clumsy Journey of a rookie Mathematician in the World of programming.
+This account document a clumsy journey of a rookie Mathematician in the world of programming.

 ### Languages and Tools